right

 These steps launch reliable AI customer service for Warehouse Management by connecting sources, syncing content, and deploying agents.

-2. Field mapping: Map relevant IDs, entities, or objects for Warehouse Management such as warehouses, locations, orders, and roles.
+• Field mapping: Map relevant IDs, entities, or objects for Warehouse Management such as warehouses, locations, and roles.

-4. Agent placement: Place Brainfish agents where Warehouse Management users need help most, such as dashboards and receiving screens.
+• Agent placement: Place Brainfish agents where Warehouse Management users need help most, such as dashboards and device flows.

-For deeper automation and fresher content, connect integrations and sync patterns using content sync options and explore available channels in integration listings.
+For deeper automation and content freshness, connect integrations and content sync patterns using Content Sync options and explore channel coverage in Brainfish integrations.

 What results should I expect?